Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-docker.md

 ## Klaw Docker QuickStart

 Running Klaw in Docker is a simple and efficient way to deploy and manage Klaw instances.
-Follow the steps below to quickly get Klaw up and running in Docker.
+Follow the steps below to get Klaw up and running in Docker quickly.

 ### 1. Create a Docker Compose file

 To begin, create a Docker Compose file called `docker-compose.yml` that defines the configuration for running Klaw.
 For a quick start, you can use the following sample Docker Compose file.
-This configuration deploys the latest release of Klaw, utilizes localhost networking for easy communication between containers, and sets up a local h2 database for quick setup.
+This configuration deploys the latest release of Klaw, and uses localhost networking for easy communication between containers, and sets up a local h2 database for quick setup.